thesystemian/thesystemian/README.md

 ## 🌱 About Me

-I'm **Dax Ricaud**, a creative technologist and digital nomad in progress.
+I'm **Dax**, a creative technologist and digital nomad in progress.
 I work in **Full CLI mode**, building tools and systems with:

 - 🦀 **Rust** for fast and safe CLI tools